 This Scheme will be administered by an Applications Panel with a membership that may expand depending upon the workload that emerges.
 Two of the members at the outset will be the two trustees of the MHT who have administered and are administering the Scheme for pupils and first year tenants.
 It is hoped that applications can be determined on the basis of information provided in completed application forms, without the need for interviews, and that payments of awards can be made promptly thereafter.

-An application form for the three months from April to June can be downloaded here:
+An application form for the two months of July and August can be downloaded here:

 Completed forms should be returned via email to Paul Clark at email@example.com.
 Application forms for later months will be available at the end of the month in question, and will be assessed in arrears.